Casket letters: Conference at York, Westminster, and Hampton Court

+Moray produced the schedule of accusations known as the "Book of Articles" on 6 November 1568 at Westminster, and showed the casket letters again on 7 December.
+The letters were contained in "a small gilded coffer of not fully one foot long, being garnished in many places with the Roman letter F set under a R. crown".

-Nearly a year later, in October 1568, the Earl of Moray produced the Casket letters at a conference in York, headed by Thomas Howard, 4th Duke of Norfolk.
-Moray again showed the casket letters at Westminster on 7 December 1568.
-On 8 December he showed the commissioners seven papers written in French in the "Roman hand" or italic, including a "sonnet" beginning, "O Dieux ayez de moy".
+On 8 December, Moray showed the commissioners seven papers written in French in the "Roman hand" or italic, including a "sonnet" beginning, "O Dieux ayez de moy".
 Copies and translations were made of these papers, which Moray claimed showed his sister's love for Bothwell and her involvement in Darnley's murder.
 A marriage contract between Mary and Bothwell made at Seton Palace on 5 April 1567 was exhibited.
 This document may have been a contemporary forgery.
 The next day, the Earl of Morton submitted a signed declaration about the finding of the casket.

-On 10 December Moray, the Bishop of Orkney, the Commendator of Dunfermline and Patrick Lord Lindsay signed a document swearing the letters were in Mary's handwriting, and on 12 December at Hampton Court, Moray's secretary John Wood showed this statement to the Lord Keeper, the Duke of Norfolk, the Earl of Bedford, the Earl of Leicester the, Lord Admiral, William Cecil, Ralph Sadler, and Walter Mildmay.
+On 10 December Moray, the Bishop of Orkney, the Commendator of Dunfermline and Patrick Lord Lindsay signed a document swearing the letters were in Mary's handwriting, and on 12 December at Hampton Court, Moray's secretary John Wood showed this statement to the Lord Keeper, the Duke of Norfolk, the Earl of Bedford, the Earl of Leicester, the Lord Admiral, William Cecil, Ralph Sadler, and Walter Mildmay.

 The letters, sonnets, divorce and marriage contract were examined at Hampton Court on 14 December 1568, and the handwriting compared with Mary's letters to Queen Elizabeth.
 The evidence produced by the Scottish Earls, who were now sworn to secrecy by the English Privy council, was perhaps bewildering;

 the whole writings lying altogether upoun the counsel table, the same were showed one after another by hap [chance], as the same did ly on the table, than with any choyse made, as by the natures thereof, if time had so served might have been.

 For overriding political reasons, Queen Elizabeth neither wished to accuse Queen Mary of murder nor acquit her of the same, so the conference was intended as a political show.
 Queen Mary was refused the right to be present, though her accusers, including Moray, were permitted to be present.
 The outcome was that the Casket letters were accepted by the English commissioners as genuine after a study of the handwriting, and of the information contained therein.
 However, Queen Mary's commissioners were refused access to the letters to review or to study them.
 Yet, as Queen Elizabeth had wished, the inquiry reached the conclusion that nothing was proven.
 The outcome of the enquiry was to prolong doubts about Mary's character that Elizabeth used to prevent the Queens meeting.